 2. Requirement for a second independent medical opinion

 3. Request in writing before two independent witnesses

 4. Right to withdraw the request at any time

 6. Consent must be confirmed immediately before medical assistance in dying is provided UNLESS a waiver of consent has been signed.

 We also must follow the standards of the College of Physicians and Surgeons of BC.

 The College rules include:

-The physician who prescribes and administers the drugs must stay with the patient until he or she dies.
+The physician or nurse practitioner who prescribes and administers the drugs must stay with the patient until he or she dies.

 The physician must use pre-printed prescription forms and pick up the medications directly from the pharmacist.